 Leave a comment

-I Found God today in a story of giving and caring.
+I Found God today in my joyous sister.

 Leave a comment